MiguelHigueraDev/discord-card-react/README.md

 ></DiscordCard>
 ```

-### How the Spotify Section looks like
+### Spotify preview

 ![Game Section Example](/github/spotify-example.png)

-### How the Game Section looks like
+### Game preview

 ![Game Section Example](/github/game-example.png)

 ## Lanyard Card (\<LanyardDiscordCard\>)

-Pass your Discord ID to automatically update its status using [Lanyard](https://github.com/Phineas/lanyard).
+Pass your Discord ID as a prop to automatically update the card's status using [Lanyard](https://github.com/Phineas/lanyard).
 This also updates the Spotify and Activity (game) sections automatically using WebSocket.

 Make sure to set up Lanyard by following [the instructions](https://github.com/Phineas/lanyard) and joining their server, or by self-hosting your own instance.